EZiskpsy05/New-Lense/README.md

 To see/use the application

-1. Open up the folders using cd [filename] in terminal: NEW-LENSE -> notsure -> frontend
+1. Open up the folders using cd [filename] in terminal: NEW-LENSE -> Code -> frontend

 2. In terminal type "npm run dev" (don't include the double quotations when typing)